IssTech/nettoolbox/README.md

 If you need this container for any other platforms, open a request ticket in Github.

 ### Kubernetes
-You have two options, either you just run `kubectl create deployment nettoolbox --image=isstech/nettoolbox:latest` Or you can apply the yaml file that you can find in the kubernetes directory, `kubectl apply -f ./kubernetes/deployment.yaml`
+You have two options, either you create a job `kubectl create job nettoolbox --image=isstech/nettoolbox:latest -- sleep 9999` Or you can apply the yaml file that you can find in the kubernetes directory, `kubectl apply -f ./kubernetes/deployment.yaml`

+When the image are running you can then run `kubectl exec -it <pod name> -- /bin/bash`

 ## Change Log
 Please see the CHANGE.md file for more information.